-Often trusted insiders – such as employees, third-party contractors, or vendors–attempt intellectual property theft.
+Often insider threats – such as employees, third-party contractors, or vendors–are behind intellectual property theft.
 The impacts of IP theft can be devastating.
 Trade secrets worth billions of dollars have been lost to foreign countries, competing products have been brought to market by former employees and contractors, and invaluable proprietary and confidential information has been given to competitors.
 However, many organizations misunderstand the motivations behind intellectual property theft, as well as how to prevent it.
 Here are five biggest fallacies about insider IP theft.

-1. Insiders steal intellectual property to sell it
+1. Insiders commit intellectual property theft to sell it